drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/pls4.png){: loading=lazy }
 #### Measuring the Quality of the Relationship

-The indexes used for assessing the quality of a 3D-QSAR model are the same as those already presented for the classical QSAR regression model: r<sup>2</sup> (squared correlation coefficient); TSS (total sum of squares), ESS (explained sum of squares), RSS (residual sum of squares), SDEP (standard deviation in error prediction), F<sub>value</sub> (F-test of statistical significance), q<sup>2</sup>(cross-validated correlation coefficient) provide measures of the degree of correlation between the activity values calculated by the model and those measured experimentally.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/measuring-quality-relationship-2b984e83'><i class='fa fa-play' aria-hidden='true'></i></button>The indexes used for assessing the quality of a 3D-QSAR model are the same as those already presented for the classical QSAR regression model: r<sup>2</sup> (squared correlation coefficient); TSS (total sum of squares), ESS (explained sum of squares), RSS (residual sum of squares), SDEP (standard deviation in error prediction), F<sub>value</sub> (F-test of statistical significance), q<sup>2</sup>(cross-validated correlation coefficient) provide measures of the degree of correlation between the activity values calculated by the model and those measured experimentally.
 Usually different models are envisaged and these numbers serve to assess their respective quality and predictability.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.